Is Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Pasteurized vinegars from major grocery brands like Bragg, Kirkland, or Heinz
+- • Pasteurized vinegars from trusted brands like Bragg, Kirkland, Heinz, or store brands

-- • Simple ingredient lists with just vinegar and water (diluted to acidity)
+- • Simple ingredient lists containing just vinegar and water (diluted to acidity)

-- • Apple cider vinegar, white distilled vinegar, rice vinegar, and balsamic vinegar are all safe choices
+- • Apple cider, white distilled, rice, and balsamic vinegars are all safe choices

-- • Use in normal culinary amounts - a few tablespoons in recipes or dressings is perfectly fine
+- • Normal culinary amounts - a few tablespoons in recipes, dressings, or marinades

 ✗ What to Avoid

-- • Drinking large amounts of undiluted vinegar, which can damage tooth enamel and irritate the digestive tract
+- • Drinking undiluted vinegar, which can damage tooth enamel and irritate the digestive tract

-- • Vinegar supplements or concentrated vinegar pills without consulting your healthcare provider
+- • Vinegar supplements or concentrated pills without consulting your healthcare provider

-- • Specialty vinegars with added sweeteners like high fructose corn syrup if managing gestational diabetes
+- • Specialty vinegars with added high fructose corn syrup if managing gestational diabetes

 Most Common Ingredients in Vinegar Products